Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions: Numerical results and discussion

 A central point of the present formulation is that the direct term does not generate an isolated resonance-like band of its own.
 Instead, it modifies the Dalitz density mainly through interference with the dominant resonant amplitude.
 This is precisely why a direct three-body contribution is difficult to identify from the raw density alone and why an amplitude-level separation is useful.
-Within the present setup, the direct piece appears as a smooth distortion superposed on the much larger three-band resonant pattern.
+In the present setup, the direct component appears as a smooth distortion superimposed on the much larger three-band resonant pattern.

 Fig.~\ref{fig:proj}(a) and (b) show the one-dimensional $x$ [GeV] and $y$ [GeV] projections of the reduced Dalitz densities, respectively, with the KLOE data, along with the corresponding cumulative integrals for normalization comparison.
-The $x$ projection is broad and approximately symmetric, reflecting the near balance between the $\rho^+\pi^-$ and $\rho^-\pi^+$ channels under interchange of the two charged pions.
-By contrast, the $y$ projection is more structured, with a peak near $y_{\mathrm{peak}}=0.1632~\mathrm{GeV}$.
+The $x$ projection is broad and approximately symmetric, with its peak located near

+This reflects the near balance between the $\rho^+\pi^-$ and $\rho^-\pi^+$ channels under interchange of the two charged pions.
+By contrast, the $y$ projection is more structured, with a peak near

+in the present calculation.
 This difference is natural because $y$ is tied directly to $s_{+-}$ and therefore probes the neutral channel, including the localized $\rho^0$-$\omega$ effect, more directly.